Greece To Put Travellers On Two-week Quarantine - UrduPoint

 Greece To Put Travellers On Two-week Quarantine

-"Any who enter Greece will be placed under obligatory (quarantine) for 14 days," acting government spokeswoman Aristotelia Peloni told reporters, saying the measure will be applied "regardless of nationality".
+"Any who enter Greece will be placed under obligatory (quarantine) for 14 days," acting government spokeswoman Aristotelia Peloni told reporters, saying the measure will be applied "from now on... regardless of nationality".

+The spokesperson did not clarify if this would also affect transit and transfer flights.
+An aviation industry source told AFP such travellers were "unlikely" to be affected, pending further government clarifications.

-Greece has progressively tightened restrictions on trade and public gatherings as the death toll from the virus rose to four at the weekend, with more than 330 cases.
+Greece has progressively tightened restrictions on trade and public gatherings as the national death toll from the virus rose to four at the weekend.

+The health ministry's spokesman on the virus Sotiris Tsiodras on Monday announced 21 new cases, raising the national total to 352.

+Nine people are in intensive care, and ten have been discharged, Tsiodras said.

 Peloni said most retail outlets would also be shuttered as of Wednesday, with the exception of pharmacies, supermarkets, petrol stations and banks.

+Later Monday, the Holy Synod, governing body of the Orthodox Church of Greece, said weddings and baptisms would be held without guests, and funeral services would be limited to close family members of the deceased.

+But the Synod stopped short of closing churches or suspending Holy Communion, a measure critics have been demanding for days.

-Greece has already closed its borders with Albania and North Macedonia except to returning Greek nationals and residents, stopped flights to and from Spain and suspended passenger ship service to Italy.
+Greece has already closed its borders with Albania and North Macedonia except to returning Greek nationals and residents, stopped flights to and from Spain and suspended passenger ship services to Italy.

 Cruise ships will also no longer be allowed to dock at Greek ports.